ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/warehouse-how-to-set-up-items-for-directed-put-away-and-pick.md

 ---
-    title: Set Up Directed Put-away and Pick | Microsoft Docs
+    title: Set Up Directed Put-away and Pick
-    description: When you set up a warehouse location for directed put-away and pick, you have new functionality available to you to help run the warehouse in the most efficient way possible.
+    description: Set up warehouse locations for directed put-away and pick, which gives you new functionality to ensure you run the warehouse in the most efficient way possible.
     author: SorenGP

     ms.service: dynamics365-business-central